The Armidale School: Campus

 Napier Waller historian Dr Bronwyn Hughes inspects the Memorial Windows in the TAS Assembly Hall.

-The campus covers 25 hectares, a university city on the New England Tablelands of New South Wales, midway between Sydney and Brisbane.
-The school features a mix of historic and modern buildings, all of which reflect design elements of the original building designed by the architect Sir John Sulman in 1892.
-Other notable buildings are the 1902 Chapel, designed by Cyril Blacket, and the War Memorial Assembly Hall, which features three large stained glass windows designed by Napier Waller.
+The campus covers 25 hectares and is in Armidale, a university city on the New England Tablelands of New South Wales, midway between Sydney and Brisbane.
+The school has a mix of historic and modern buildings, all of which reflect design elements of the original building designed by the architect John Sulman in 1892.
+Other notable buildings are the Chapel, designed by Cyril Blacket and constructed in 1902, and the War Memorial Assembly Hall, which features three large stained-glass windows designed by Napier Waller.

-The facilities of the school include the Michael Hoskins Creative Arts Centre, which incorporates a 240-seat performing arts theatre, drama classrooms, and visual arts studios.
-The centre is used by various local and visiting performing arts organisations including the Armidale Drama & Music Society.
-Other facilities include a heated indoor swimming pool, rifle range, cattle stud, chapel, gymnasium, library, music centre, computer rooms, climbing wall, weights room, an indoor cricket centre, several indoor and outdoor basketball courts, seven tennis courts, sports fields, and cricket wickets.
+The Michael Hoskins Creative Arts Centre has a 240-seat performing arts theatre, drama classrooms, and visual arts studios.
+The centre is used by local and visiting performing arts organisations.
+The school has an indoor swimming pool, rifle range, cattle stud, gymnasium, library, music centre, computer rooms, climbing wall, weights room, an indoor cricket centre, indoor and outdoor basketball courts, seven tennis courts, sports fields, and cricket wickets.